-We recognise that pupils need to develop certain physical and sensory skills before they are ready to being the formal phonics learning process.
+We recognise that pupils need to develop certain physical and sensory skills before they are ready to begin systematic, synthetic phonics.
 These include both visual perception and listening skills, motor development skills, sound discrimination, and exposure to rhythm and rhyme in addition to communication development where pupils have plenty of opportunities for communicating and hearing stories, songs and rhymes.
 Pupils at this stage of learning have opportunities for developing all these skills planned in as part of their phonics provision enabling them to prepare for beginning synthetic phonics through the Song of Sounds programme.

 We use Development Matters and research into what comes before phonics to ensure we appropriately develop children’s knowledge, skills and understanding from the earliest stages of development.
 Before children are ready for formal phonics they need to first develop communication skills, understanding of language and be able to focus, attend and engage.
 At Palatine we use shared communication activities and shared attention activities to support children develop these skills.
 These include Intensive Interaction, TACPAC, Musical Mats, Music and Movement, and Story Massage.
 To develop shared attention some children will use Attention Autism.
 Pupils working at this level have a daily taught session of communication.

 Children are often ready to begin Stage 0 when they have communication skills to comment and can attend or be re-engaged for a short activity.

 It is likely there will be an overlap between Pre Phonics and Stage 0.
 The balance will be specific to individual children and more Stage 0 will be introduced as children develop their knowledge, skills and understanding.